The construction phases may be summarized as follows.

 Caracalla - Constantine

 After the reign of Septimius Severus the back rooms of many stationes were separated by dividing walls.
 In the east porticus they are only absent when there is a door in the back wall.
 Countless ancient restorations of the mosaics, impossible to date, indicate that what we see today should not be regarded as a frozen, original situation.
 Rather, the mosaics reflect an ever-changing reality over a long period of time.
 It was determined by Imperial initiatives, and by adapted or new laws.
-Guilds of shippers will have left the square, after financial problems or the siltung up of their main harbour, to be replaced by other guilds.
+Guilds of skippers will have left the square, after financial problems or the siltung up of their main harbour, to be replaced by other guilds.
 At an unknown point in time the Imperial government decided to end the commercial function of the square.
 The functionality must have been transferred to Portus.
 From then on the mosaics lay neglected, and large gaps started to appear.

 Late antiquity